Best ice cream waffles in Singapore

 Burnt Cones Review: Clementi Cafe Open Till 12am With Yam Gelato And Waffles

-5. Udders
+4. Udders

 From our Udders review: “Their Kueh Salat flavour is a great pick if you enjoy more texture in your dessert.
 This one had chunks of kueh and a rich coconut flavour.
 There’s something for durian lovers too!
 Their Emperor Mao is the most expensive flavour out of the lot.
-We were told that the Mao Shan Wang used were hand-picked from an orchid in Pahang.
-This one had a really good balance of creamy durian and milky ice cream”
+We were told that the Mao Shan Wang used was hand-picked from an orchid in Pahang.
+This one had a really good balance of creamy durian and milky ice cream.”

 Website | Full list of outlets

-Udders ice creams are made in a halal-certified kitchen.
+Udders’ ice creams are made in a halal-certified kitchen.

-6. The Better Scoop
+5. The Better Scoop

 The Better Scoop puts an innovative spin on the ice cream waffles trend with their Nian Gao Waffles ($6.80), an ooey-gooey confection that makes for a textural pairing with the gelato.
 Each waffle comes with four squares of nian gao, so you get notes of toffee and brown sugar with every bite.
-The Better Scoop has a selection of inventive gelato flavours as well, including the Black Sesame Soy Milk ($4.70) and Hoegarden Rose ($4.70), which you’d be hard-pressed to find at other gelato cafes.
+The Better Scoop has a selection of inventive gelato flavours as well, including the Black Sesame Soy Milk ($4.70) and Hoegaarden Rose ($4.70), which you’d be hard-pressed to find at other gelato cafes.

 From our The Better Scoop review: “I particularly enjoyed the Honey Chamomile Blue Pea ice cream that contained a whole chamomile flower within.
 With every scoop, you will be able to find traces of the chamomile flower, giving the ice cream an aromatic honey-like sweetness.”